blues-man/ocp-coffee-break/app-lifecycle/README.md

 ## Prerequisite
 - 1+ managed-clusters
-- Those `Managed-Cluster` to target, must have a label with `metadata.labels.usage: development`
+- Those `Managed-Cluster` to target, must have a label with `metadata.labels.usage: prod`
 - A fork of this repository

 ## Application Console: Create a new subscription